U.S. wants faster vaccinations as pandemic worsens, job market suffers

-(Reuters) - Federal, state and local officials sought to speed up slow-moving vaccinations on Thursday, a day after a record 4,000 Americans died and as employment statistics showed the pandemic and accompanying government lockdowns had slammed the job market.
+(Reuters) - U.S. health officials sought to speed up the sluggish pace of COVID-19 vaccinations on Thursday, as the coronavirus claimed over 4,000 American lives for a second straight day and employment data showed the pandemic further stifling the job market.

-As of Thursday roughly 6 million people across the United States had been given the first of two shots, despite the nationwide distribution of more than 21 million doses, according to the U.S. Centers for Disease Control and Prevention.
+As of Thursday, roughly 6 million people across the United States had received a first injection of the two-shot vaccines, accounting for less than one-third of more than 21 million doses shipped to date, according to the U.S. Centers for Disease Control and Prevention.

-That number falls far short of the 20 million vaccinations the U.S. government had vowed to administer by the end of 2020 as the pandemic spirals to record numbers of infections, hospitalizations and deaths.
+That number falls far short of the 20 million vaccinations the U.S. government had vowed to administer by the end of 2020 as the pandemic raged largely unchecked with ever-increasing record numbers of infections, hospitalizations and deaths.

+The contagion and strict public health measures imposed to contain it have also wreaked havoc on business activity.

 RAMPING UP VACCINATIONS

-With the pressure on healthcare systems growing by the day, political leaders announced steps to speed the sluggish pace of inoculations.
+With the pressure on healthcare systems growing by the day, political leaders announced steps to quicken the rate of inoculations.

 On Wednesday, top health officials announced plans to start distributing COVID-19 vaccines through pharmacies around the country earlier than expected this week as states have struggled to administer supplies they have received.